mohamed3samy/vidify/README.md

 👉 **Profile Screen with Detailed Insights**: Explore account details and activity, such as uploaded videos and follower count, for a personalized user experience.

-👉 **Responsiveness**: Smooth performance and adaptability on different devices and screen sizes to ensure a consistent user experience.

 👉 **Animations**: Enhancing user interaction and engagement in the app's UI through dynamic animations using the Animatable library.

 and many others, such as code structure and reusability